-This article will discuss how Singapore has managed traffic congestion by restricting vehicle ownership through its unique Vehicle Quota System (VQS).
+This article discusses how Singapore has managed traffic congestion by restricting vehicle ownership through its unique Vehicle Quota System (VQS).
 The VQS is an innovative road transport policy that contributes to Singapore’s world- class transportation system (Phang, Wong, & Chia, 1996).
 Singapore was the first country in the world to introduce the VQS in May 1990, marking a new chapter in Singapore’s innovative approach to solving its land transport problems (Lam & Toan, 2006).

 Road transport imposes negative externalities on society.
 These externalities include environmental and road damage, accidents, congestion and oil dependence (Santos, Behrendt, Maconi, Shirvani, & Teytelboymb, 2010).
 Today, governments face a common problem of worsening traffic congestion in urban areas.
 Congestion has created a social cost, as delays in traffic are not only inconvenient to road users, but also trigger a chain reaction on various factors, from pollution to lost man-hours (Goh, 2002).
 Recognizing the need to tackle worsening traffic congestion, governments realize the need to steel their nerves and force motorists to pay for road space (Goh, 2002).